Twilight of a Nation

-Twilight of a Nation is a Hong Kong television series based on the events of the Taiping Rebellion and the rise and fall of the Taiping Heavenly Kingdom during the late Qing dynasty.
-The 45 episodes long series was produced by Siu Sang and was first aired on TVB Jade in Hong Kong in November 1988.
+Twilight of a Nation is a Hong Kong television series based on the events of the Taiping Rebellion and the rise and fall of the Taiping Heavenly Kingdom in 19th-century China.
+The 45-episode series was produced by Siu Sang and was first aired on TVB Jade in Hong Kong in November 1988.
 It was broadcast again on TVB in 1996.
-The theme songs and insert songs in the series were performed by Roman Tam.
+The songs in the series were sung by Roman Tam.

-Plot
+Synopsis

 The story begins in the late Qing dynasty when the government is plagued by corruption and foreign powers threaten to carve up China.
-Hong Xiuquan (Hung Sau-chuen), born in an extremely poor Hakka family, participates in the imperial examination, hoping to pass and become a government official in order to provide for his family.
+Hong Xiuquan, born in an extremely poor Hakka family, participates in the imperial examination, hoping to pass and become a government official in order to provide for his family.
 He fails in each attempt and suffers from a nervous breakdown.
 Hong joins the Heaven and Earth Society later.
-One day, he has a revelation dream to spread Christianity and claims that he is the brother of Jesus Christ, and has been empowered by God to destroy the demons (referring to the Qing forces).
-After rallying a group of supporters, Hong started the God-Worshipping Society to spread his religious ideas.
-Hong has another dream again, in which he is bestowed with a superior divine sword, known as the "Demon-Slaying Sword".
-Hong leads his society to start the Taiping Rebellion against the Qing government and found the Taiping Heavenly Kingdom.
+One day, he has a revelation dream to spread Christianity and claims that he is the brother of Jesus Christ, and has been empowered by God to destroy the "demons" (the Qing forces).
+After rallying a group of supporters, Hong founds the God Worshipping Society to spread his religious ideas.
+He has another dream again, in which he is bestowed with a "Demon-Slaying Sword".
+After that, he leads his followers to start the a rebellion against the Qing government and establish the Taiping Heavenly Kingdom.

-Cast

-Note: Some of the characters' names are in Cantonese romanisation.